Tuesday, August 09, 2011

 Only after this does he write of God's work of creation.
 He builds on the ancient revelation in the Hebrew text, where God's word causes the creation to come to life.
 Genesis says, "And God said," using the word "said" (אָמַר) as the source of power.
 So, John writing with fuller and richer revelation teaches us that the Word or the λόγος (Logos) is more than an utterance; the Word is a Person Who is Himself God (καὶ ὁ λόγος ἦν πρὸς τὸν Θεόν), and goes on to reveal concerning the Word, "All things were made by him; and without him was not any thing made that was made."
 "And God said, Let there be light: and there was light," is answered by "In him was life; and the life was the light of men.
 And the light shineth in darkness; and the darkness comprehended it not."

-The Word is equally God, along with the other two called God in the opening of John's Gospel.
+The Word is God (Θεόν) in the opening of John's Gospel, existing by, in and with the Father ("Begotten not made," as the Creed says).
 He gives life and light to the creation, and the whole creation is dependent on Him for its existence.
 It is made by Him; all of its order and all of its life comes by Him as a gift.
 He, the Word, is separate from all creation because He is God.
 He is supernatural to every created nature, and wholly other from the entire order of creation.

 Creatio ex nihilo